pyTooling/Actions/doc/JobTemplate/Setup/Parameters.rst

 :Possible Values: A space separated list of ``<system>:<python_version>`` tuples.
 :Description:     List of space-separated ``<system>:<python_version>`` tuples to be temporarily disabled from the list
                   of test variants. |br|
-                  Each disabled item creates a warning in the workflow log:
+                  Each disabled item creates a warning in the workflow log.
-:Example:
+:Warning Example:
                   .. code-block:: yaml

                      jobs: